 New York design credits include work with The Public Theatre’s UNDER THE RADAR FESTIVAL, Atlantic Acting School, The New School for Drama, Marymount Manhattan College, Houses On The Moon, Astoria Performing Arts Center, Clubbed Thumb, The Habitat, and Mary John Frank Productions.
 He has also been an assistant or associate on projects at The Public Theatre, MCC Theatre, Playwrights Horizons, Page 73, Second Stage, and The Roundabout Theatre Co.

 Lawrence especially enjoys work that brings the discussion and representation of minorities and marginalized people to the center of the room.
 This work began as a Dr. Martin Luther King Jr. Scholar in undergrad but has grown into an essential part of Lawrence’s mindset and his work.

-Raised in Seattle, WA and San Antonio, TX; Lawrence gained an appreciation for design, art, and music at a young age and decided to pursue his passion for design, earning his BFA in Theatrical Production Arts: Design from Ithaca College.
+Raised in Seattle, Washington, and San Antonio, Texas, Lawrence gained an appreciation for design, art, and music at a young age and decided to pursue his passion for design, earning his BFA in Theatrical Production Arts: Design from Ithaca College.
 He lives in Manhattan and freelances across the country.
 He is a proud member of United Scenic Artists Local 829 and a member of Wingspace Theatrical Design.